-Should you have any type of medical emergency on campus, call (281-649-3911) ext.
-3911 immediately.
+Should you have any type of medical emergency on campus, immediately call (281-649-3911) extension 3911.
 HBU has trained officers to provide the quickest and most appropriate attention until the paramedics arrive.
 Contacting the Houston Fire Department or the University Clinic directly will only delay medical attention.
-You may also use your 911Shield alert button on your cell phone app to call the authorities for emergency help.
+You may also use your CampusShield alert button on your cell phone app to call the authorities for emergency help.